-DE courses are on a 4.5 (5.0) scale starting Cohort 2024 (YOG 2027).
-DE students will earn .5 high school credit per course and the course will get documented on the student's transcript.
+DE courses are on a 4.5 GPA scale starting Cohort 2022 (YOG 2026).
+DE students will earn .5 high school credit per course and the course will be documented on the student's transcript.

 EARLY MIDDLE COLLEGE (EMC) PROGRAM